 Except as provided in paragraph (g)(3) of this section, no individual may act as pilot in command of a pressurized aircraft unless that person has received and logged training from an authorized instructor in a pressurized aircraft, or in a full flight simulator or flight training device that is representative of a pressurized aircraft, and obtained an endorsement in the person’s logbook or training record from an authorized instructor who found the individual proficient in the operation of a pressurized aircraft.
 The flight training must include at least the following subjects:

-When you meet all training and endorsement required as a pilot, the instructor pilot will give your endorsement by writing it to your logbook by mentioning your pilot certificate number.
+When you meet all flight training and endorsement required as a pilot, the instructor pilot will give your high altitude endorsement by writing it to your logbook by mentioning your pilot certificate number.

 The pilot in command of an airplane is directly accountable for, and the final authority on, the aircraft’s operation.
 In the event of a flight emergency that necessitates urgent action, the pilot in command may depart from any regulation of 14 CFR 91.3 to the degree necessary to meet that emergency.